 A complete list of business write-offs can be found on the Canada.ca website, here.

 Optional EI taxes.
 As a sole proprietorship, you have the option of contributing EI premiums or not after your first year in business.
 This gives you the flexibility to decide whether the additional cost is worth it for you.

-The first disadvantage is that too take advantage of all of your new-found write-offs you have to keep a substantial amount of records. this includes receipts, tracking mileage, etc.
+The first disadvantage is that to take advantage of all of your newfound write-offs you have to keep a substantial amount of records. this includes receipts, tracking mileage, etc.